 Our hotel in South Kensington offers Wi-Fi internet throughout its premises and FREE of charge.
-So is Continental Breakfast included in every rates.* While staying at The Villa Kensington Hotel, you will be taken care by attentive and friendly staff.
+While staying at The Villa Kensington Hotel, you will be taken care by attentive and friendly staff.

 Hyde Park is a Grade I-listed major park in Central London.
 It is the largest of four Royal Parks that form a chain from the entrance of Kensington Palace through Kensington Gardens and Hyde Park

 Olympia Exhibition Centre

 Olympia is an exhibition centre, event space and conference centre in West Kensington, London, England.
 The venue is home to a range of international trade and consumer exhibitions, conferences and events.

 Buckingham Palace is the London residence and administrative headquarters of the monarch of the United Kingdom.
 Located in the City of Westminster, the palace is often at the centre of state occasions and royal hospitality